yhagio/tutorialedge.net/content/projects/face-recognition-with-go/part-2-local-binary-patterns.md

 ok      github.com/elliotforbes/go-face-recognition/pkg/lbp     0.014s
 ```

-Awesome, we now have 2 passing test functions!
+Awesome, we now have 2 working tests validating what we have implemented is correct.

-## UNDER CONSTRUCTION
+# Taking an Image as Input

+The next step we'll want to implement is the ability to read in a given image so that we can then transform this into

 # Next Part of the Series